** Update to works September 2021 – shaft sinking at Eltham **

-We will need to build a permanent shaft and headhouse at this site in order to receive the tunnel boring machines from our existing substation sites at New Cross and Hurst.
+We will be building a permanent shaft and headhouse at this site in order to receive the tunnel boring machines from our existing substation sites at New Cross and Hurst.
 The shaft and headhouse will be used for ventilation and as a permanent access route for the tunnel once it is built.

 There are points along the tunnel route where we need to build headhouses to cover the shafts.
 Headhouses are required for ventilation and as a permanent point of access for the tunnel once it is built.
 We are seeking planning permission for these where they are not on our operational land, including at our site on Kings Avenue.

-Our application to the Royal Borough of Greenwich Council to build a headhouse at our site in Eltham was approved in February 2019.
+Our application to the Royal Borough of Greenwich Council to build a headhouse at our site in Eltham was approved in February 2019, as well as a temporary access route from Welling Way, across Falconwood Field.

 The submission of our planning application followed a series of public information events we held at various locations across our route in 2018, where members of the public found out more about our works and the wider project and gave us some helpful feedback.